AnatolyMuntean/docker_dev/README.md

 and port `5499` as port.
 Database credentials are as in the `.env` file created lately.
-To connect from within the containers, use the default ports for the respective application and the container names as hostname instead.
+To connect from within the containers, use the default ports for the respective application and the service names as hostname instead (see docker-compose.yml).

 Xdebug port is exposed at port `9099`.